This information will help you prepare for photodynamic therapy (PDT).

 Everyone responds differently to this treatment.
 For a few days, you may have the following:

 - Slight swelling

 - Mild flu-like symptoms

-Follow the guidelines below to help you manage these symptoms:
+Follow the guidelines below at home to help you manage those symptoms:

-- Apply a cool compress to the treated area for 24 hours.
+- Apply a cool compress to the treated area a few times a day for the first 24 hours.
 This will help reduce discomfort.
-To do this, take a clean washcloth, dip it into room temperature or cool water, ring it out, and apply it to the treated area.
+To do this, take a clean washcloth, dip it into room temperature or cool water, ring it out, and gently apply it to the treated area.
 When the cool sensation goes away, soak the cloth again and repeat.

 - For 48 hours after your treatment, do not expose the treated area to bright light.
 This includes: